Radio Rebel

-Radio Rebel is a 2012 teen drama television film directed by Peter Howitt, written by Erik Patterson and Jessica Scott, based on the novel Shrinking Violet.
-The movie premiered on Disney Channel on February 17, 2012.
-The movie was produced by MarVista Entertainment and Two 4 the Money Media, in association with Disney Channel.
-It stars Debby Ryan, Merritt Patterson, Adam DiMarco, Sarena Parmar and Nancy Robertson.
-The film follows a shy girl (Ryan) who goes undercover with a radio persona that allows her to express her true feelings.
-Her identity is put at risk when her school principal (Robertson) threatens to expel the young girl following a life of mischief.
+Radio Rebel is a 2012 teen comedy-drama television film directed by Peter Howitt and written by Erik Patterson and Jessica Scott.
+Based on Danielle Joseph's 2009 novel Shrinking Violet, the film stars Debby Ryan as a shy high school student who secretly hosts a popular radio show under the alias "Radio Rebel".
+Merritt Patterson, Adam DiMarco, Sarena Parmar, and Nancy Robertson also star.
+Produced by MarVista Entertainment and Two 4 the Money Media, the film premiered on Disney Channel in the United States on February 17, 2012, attracting 4.3 million viewers.

 Plot

-Shy, awkward teenager Tara Adams attends Lincoln Bay High and secretly works as Seattle's most popular radio DJ, "Radio Rebel", unbeknownst to her friends Audrey, Larry, and Barry.
-Tara's crush Gavin and his friend Gabe make up a band called The G's, and hope to perform at prom.
+Shy teenager Tara Adams attends Lincoln Bay High in Seattle and secretly works as the city's most popular radio DJ, "Radio Rebel", unbeknownst to her friends Audrey, Larry, and Barry.
+Tara's crush Gavin and his friend Gabe are in a band called The G's, and hope to perform at prom.

 Tara's stepfather Rob, who runs the radio station SlamFM, asks Tara about Radio Rebel in an attempt to bond with her.
-Tara's identity as Radio Rebel is subsequently revealed to him and her mother Delilah.
-Rob invites her to host her podcast at SlamFM.
+Her identity as Radio Rebel is subsequently discovered by Rob and her mother Delilah, and Rob invites her to host her show at SlamFM.
 Tara has doubts, but is inspired by another radio host, DJ Cami Q, whom she befriends.
-Audrey and Tara's friendship becomes strained as Tara has to continually decline invitations to hang out; Tara eventually reveals her identity to Audrey.
+Audrey and Tara's friendship becomes strained as Tara continually declines invitations to spend time together; Tara eventually reveals her identity to Audrey.

-Gavin leaves a copy of his band's demos in the drama room, which Tara takes and plays on her next show, encouraging the student body to start spontaneously dancing to release any pent-up emotions.
-Principal Moreno, feeling threatened and disrespected by the anti-authority mindset pushed by Radio Rebel, threatens to expel anyone caught listening to her.
+Gavin leaves a copy of his band's demo in the drama room, which Tara takes and plays on her next show, encouraging students to start spontaneously dancing.
+Principal Moreno, feeling threatened by Radio Rebel's anti-authority message, threatens to expel anyone caught listening to the show.
 Cami Q arrives at school with a recording of Radio Rebel stating that she is taking back the music that Moreno took away.
-Moreno begins disciplining students that withhold information about Rebel's identity.
-Eventually, Radio Rebel is nominated prom queen, but Tara refuses to accept the crown, wanting to preserve her anonymity.
+Moreno begins disciplining students who withhold information about Radio Rebel's identity.
+Eventually, Radio Rebel is nominated for prom queen, but Tara refuses to accept the crown to preserve her anonymity.